FilipAndonov04/Lip-Interpreter/README.md

-# ListFunc Interpreter
+# Lip Interpreter

-ListFunc is a small functional programming language and interpreter implemented in C++, designed to explore core concepts of functional languages such as first-class functions, lazy evaluation, recursion, higher-order functions, and expression-based control flow.
+Lip is a small functional programming language and interpreter implemented in C++, designed to explore core concepts of functional languages such as first-class functions, lazy evaluation, recursion, higher-order functions, and expression-based control flow.

 The interpreter supports both interactive (REPL) execution and file-based execution, and the language is powerful enough to express non-trivial programs such as recursive algorithms, function composition, higher-order list processing, and user-defined control structures.

 ## Language Overview

-ListFunc is an expression-oriented, functional language with the following core characteristics:
+Lip is an expression-oriented, functional language with the following core characteristics:
 * Everything is evaluated as an expression
 * Functions are first-class values
 * Functions can be passed as arguments and returned as results